 Trying to be a good actor is anything but straightforward.
-When no one can agree what harm looks like, “do no harm” is harder than it sounds.
+“Do no harm” is harder than it sounds, when no one can agree what harm looks like.
 So, since the day we started out in 2004, Trufflepig has been trying to understand our positive and negative impacts in the world.

 Our shorthand term for these impacts is our Hoofprint.

 Our Hoofprint project forces us to examine the difficult questions.
 Are the people serving us being fairly employed?
-Are we degrading the very places we claim to love?
-Where does the money you spend on your trip actually end up?
+Do our trips degrade the very places we claim to love?
+Where does the money we spend actually end up?
 How great are the CO2 emissions from travelling compared to staying at home?
 The reality is that there are few industries that are as messy and unregulated as travel, and it’s our responsibility to examine our role in it.

 This section of the site lays out our baseline ‘mission’, a discussion of the issues in international travel as we see them; a declaration regarding the Climate Emergency; a presentation of the plan we have in place and the foundations we support; coming soon will be a Resource section for those who wish to dig in deeper.
 Difficult questions need discipline, which is why we are also assembling an external ‘Hoofprint Council’ to hold our trotters to the fire and advise us.

 Our answers to these questions will continue to evolve, but one promise we will make up-front: Trufflepig aims to be frank, honest and transparent.
 We actively encourage you to engage in these difficult questions with us, and get involved when planning your trip.
-There’s nothing pretty about a greenwashed pig, so if any of this smells funky to you, call us out on it or email us with your ideas and questions.
+There’s nothing pretty about a greenwashed pig, so if any of this smells funky to you, please email us with your ideas and questions.